Take the chapter quiz before and after you read this chapter.

 4. Should the measles immunisation have been given to this infant with a mild cough?

-A mild illness, such as loose stools, cold or cough, is not a contraindication to immunisation.
+A mild illness, such as loose stools, cold or cough, is not a contraindication to measles immunisation.
 Infants who are well enough to go home are well enough to be immunised.

-It is very important to note all immunisations on the Road-to-Health Card, as this is the official record of the child’s immunisation status.
+It is very important to note all immunisations on the Road-to-Health Booklet, as this is the official record of the child’s immunisation status.
 This is needed when the child is taken to another clinic or hospital and when the child is admitted to a crèche or play school.

 Case study 5